phoenixlauncher/phoenix/README.md

 To setup the app refer to
 [the setup page](https://github.com/phoenixlauncher/phoenix/wiki/1.-Setup).

+## Translations

+You can contribute translations for the app on [Crowdin](https://translate.phoenixlauncher.app).

 ## Building

 If you want to build this app for yourself, just clone this repository